QUESTION: I have seen books and other people play the G chord many different ways. Which is the best way to play it?

-ANSWER: it depends… don’t you hate it and people say that?
+ANSWER: it depends… don’t you hate it when people say that?
 I couldn’t resist 🙂

 If you’ve been paying attention to my blog posts and my free videos you’ll see me use a few forms of the G chord.
 I usually use most often the three finger G that includes my pinky because I find it one of the most versatile forms of G.